 You want to feel on top of your game at work, and surrounded by people you love and feel connected to.

-But anxiety and insecurity from the past rear their head and get in the way of your happiness.
-Like many people, you've reached out in the middle of a crisis, a "wake up" call that the things that used to work just aren't anymore.
+But anxiety and insecurity get in the way of your happiness.
+Like many people, you've reached out because what used to work just isn’t anymore.

-That way, you can stop repeating the same old patterns that get you stuck, and start living your best life.
+That way, you can get unstuck, and start living your best life.

 I received my doctorate from Rutgers University, where I focused on multicultural psychology, anxiety, and trauma.
 I originally came from Puerto Rico for my education, and ended up staying and working in New York City (Krispy Kremes *may* have played a role).
 In my off-time, I'm an avid gamer, and perform regularly as a spoken word artist.

 My approach is direct, conversational, and collaborative, grounded in the best available scientific approaches, yet tailored to your specific needs.
 My job is to help you develop an action plan and push you toward your goals.

 Aside from my clinical work, I devote myself in my writing and activism to addressing racial injustice at the community and public policy level.
 I'm a liaison to the American Psychological Association on racial and ethnic minority issues, and an activist-scholar in the Nuyorican scene in New York City.
 As an educator and supervisor, I'm actively involved in recruiting and training a diverse body of future psychologists.

 I work from an intersectional perspective, and strongly believe that caring about your community means caring for all members of your community--especially those with gender non-conforming and sexual minority identities.
 As a cisgender straight man, I believe that ally-ship to LGBTQIA individuals is not something I can just "claim" for myself, but must earn from those most affected.

 That's a bit about me, now I'd love to hear about you.
-If you're looking for help, book a free phone consultation below.
+If you're looking for help, reach out to book a phone consultation below.
 Let's talk!